 Find the Addiction Treatment Necessary at Northern Illinois Recovery Center

-If you or a loved one has developed a dependency on either Klonopin or Xanax, treatment is available.
+If you or a loved one has developed a dependency on either Klonopin or Xanax, addiction treatment in Illinois is available.
 Northern Illinois Recovery Center offers comprehensive treatment for all kinds of substance use disorders.
 We provide Xanax addiction treatment and prescription drug addiction treatment for when individuals find themselves dependent upon medications like Klonopin.
-Some of the other substance abuse treatment programs we offer include:
+Some of the other substance abuse treatment in Illinois we offer include:

 - Alcohol addiction